bioinformatics-ca/bioinformatics-ca.github.io/resources/R_Tutorial.md

 ###  Simple Commands  <a id="commands"></a>

 The **R** command line evaluates expressions.
-Expressions can contain constants, variables, operators and functions of the various datatypes '''R''' recognizes.
+Expressions can contain constants, variables, operators and functions of the various datatypes **R** recognizes.

 [&uarr;](#back_to_top)